-Contrary to what you might think, face and body sunscreens are not an anti-tanning barrier.
-They will simply allow you to do it safely.
-Indeed, if the sun in small doses is excellent for filling up on vitamin D (since it is the number one source for our body), going out when the rays become threatening exposes us to the risk of sunburn, and even to health concerns that are more complicated to manage.
-As you can see, no tan is worth the risk.
+Contrary to popular belief, face and body sun creams do not constitute an anti-tanning barrier.
+They simply allow you to do so in complete safety.
+In fact, while the sun in small doses is excellent for replenishing vitamin D, going out when the rays become threatening exposes us to the risk of sunburn, and even more complicated health concerns.

-It is composed of an SPF (from the English "Sunburn Protection Factor) that can also be found in the French forms, FPS for "sun protection factor", and IP for "protection index".
-It corresponds to the shield that will reduce the impact of UVA and UVB rays on your skin.
-There are 4 levels: 6 to 10 (low protection), 15 to 25 (medium protection), 30 to 50 (high protection) and 50 and more (very high protection).
-No surprise, the higher the index, the more it will protect you... but without guaranteeing you a total protection.
+A sunscreen consists of an SPF (from the English "Sunburn Protection Factor") which can also be found in the French forms, FPS for "facteur de protection solaire", and IP for "indice de protection".
+It's the shield that reduces the impact of UVA and UVB rays on your skin.
+Unsurprisingly, the higher the index, the better the protection...

 But what exactly does it do?

-You should know that there are 2 kinds of filters in your sun creams.
+There are 2 types of filter in your sun creams.
 Chemical filters and mineral filters.
-Chemical filters need to penetrate the skin to absorb the sun's harmful rays instead, while mineral filters will reflect them on the skin's surface, a bit like a protective barrier.
-Mineral filters are known to be more environmentally friendly and healthier, provided you choose a mineral protection without nanoparticles: these are likely to pass the skin barrier and are known to be endocrine disruptors.
+Chemical filters need to penetrate the skin to absorb the sun's harmful rays instead, while mineral filters reflect them back to the skin's surface, like a protective barrier.
+Mineral filters are reputed to be more respectful of the environment and health, provided you opt for mineral protection without nano-particles: these are likely to pass through the skin barrier and are recognized as endocrine disruptors.